fasiha/pollen-guide/README.md

 ### Setup and use

-As a preliminary step, in the `take3/` directory, render the Pollen markup file:
+**Step 0** As a preliminary step, in the `take3/` directory, render the Pollen markup file:
 ```
 $ POLLEN=TESTING raco pollen render take3.html
 ```
 You could even read the input or output files, if you like.
+I note in passing that I've moved all Racket code out of the Pollen markup file into a `take3/pollen.rkt` Racket file, which Pollen loads as a module.

-As a first step, download and install [Node.js](https://nodejs.org).
+**Step 1** As a first step, download and install [Node.js](https://nodejs.org).

-Second, in the `take3/` directory in a terminal, run
+**Step 2** Second, in the `take3/` directory in a terminal, run
 ```
 $ npm install
 ```